Thomas-stac/Task-classification-/README.md

 ### System development
 - Built the system in Python with these components:
-  - **Text Preprocessing**: Cleaned and simplified task descriptions.
+  - **Text preprocessing**: Cleaned and simplified task descriptions.
-  - **Keyword Extraction**: Automated identification of critical keywords to assess urgency.
+  - **Keyword extraction**: Automated identification of critical keywords to assess urgency.
-  - **Scoring Function**: Calculated priority scores based on weighted criteria.
+  - **Scoring function**: Calculated priority scores based on weighted criteria.
 - Developed reusable functions for scoring and data processing.

 ### Result presentation